-Parish Social Ministry is the empowerment of the parish to reduce poverty and build the reign of God.
-We assist Parishes to discern the strengths, talents, resources, and needs of their communities and assist in mobilizing the Parish to meet those needs through direct service, community organizing, legislative advocacy, and global solidarity.
+Parish Social Ministry is the empowerment of the parish to alleviate poverty and work to build the reign of God.
+We assist Parishes by helping them to discern the strengths, talents, resources and the needs of their communities and aid them in mobilizing the Parish to meet those needs through direct service, community organizing, legislative advocacy, and global solidarity.

 Through a variety of programs and in coordination with other Diocesan Offices, we assist parish communities, groups, and individuals to engage with the Social Teaching of the Catholic Church.
 We encourage parish communities to prayerfully discern their community needs, act to address current issues, and to reflect on their experiences in light of the Gospel and the teaching of the Church.
 These efforts work to transform structures that threaten the life and dignity of the human person.